Got a Nut: Plot

 When South Park Elementary counselor Mr. Mackey is fired due to federal budget cuts, he gets a job with the ICE, which sees him participating in the arrest of undocumented immigrants at various locations.
-These include a Dora the Explorer stage show where both audience members and the show's stars, who were dressed in costumes of Dora, Boots, Diego and Swiper, are arrested, as well as Heaven.
+These include a Dora the Explorer stage show where both audience members and the show's stars, who were dressed in costumes of Dora, Boots, Diego and Swiper, are arrested, as well as Latinos in Heaven.
 During these raids, Mackey's superior, Department of Homeland Security (DHS) Secretary Kristi Noem, is seen shooting non-aggressive dogs, rejuvenating her frequently deteriorating face with botox, and participating in photo-ops.

 To pay his monthly expenses, Clyde Donovan starts a podcast, and offends many of his classmates by expressing right-wing, antisemitic, and misogynistic views.
 He also angers Eric Cartman, who feels that Clyde has "stolen his shtick".
 After Clyde does a live show at the school, Cartman beats him up and takes over his podcast.
 Cartman uses the podcast as a platform on which he engages in "masterdebating" with callers, but when Clyde wins the third annual Charlie Kirk Award for Young Masterdebaters, which includes a free vacation to Mar-a-Lago, Cartman is outraged once again.

 Mackey's performance as an ICE agent earns him a bonus, but he learns from his banker that his monthly expenses have increased.
 He also learns that he has earned a meeting at Mar-a-Lago with President Donald Trump, who wants to help him with his expenses by giving him a promotion that will see Mackey replace Noem, whose appearance disturbs Trump, as the face of DHS.
-However, Mackey, is horrified by the debauchery he sees at Mar-a-Lago, including Trump's nudity, the presence of Satan in Trump's bed, and an imprisoned Dora massaging an elderly guest.
-When Mackey encounters Clyde, who is also there as part of his free vacation, Mackey confesses that he is disillusioned at having taken a job doing something he does not believe in, simply to pay for his expenses, and resolves that he is at heart, a school counselor.
+However, Mackey is horrified by the debauchery he sees at Mar-a-Lago, including Trump's nudity, the presence of Satan in Trump's bed, and an imprisoned Dora massaging an elderly guest.
+When Mackey encounters Clyde, who is also there as part of his free vacation, Mackey confesses that he is disillusioned at having taken a job doing something he does not believe in, simply to pay for his expenses, and resolves that he is, at heart, a school counselor.
 The two escape the resort along with Dora.